baseboxorg/community-node/doc/FAQ.md

 ***Walk us through the dapp process.***

 We are sure the Tron network will support Java applications.
 I would also expect to see Python included, as well as Ruby and other high level languages.
 A developer will write their program in the language of their choice, and then use the Tron Virtual Machine, or TVM, to convert the dapp into bytecode which is like a computer's native tongue.
-Then it gets uploaded to the blockchain where it will live forever
+Then it gets uploaded to the blockchain where it will live forever.

 ***What's the difference between a node and a witness node and a Super Representative node?***